Orphan wells: Methane emissions

-Abandoned wells are one of the largest emitters of unmitigated methane globally, and the existing measurements of these emissions is often innacurate, because of uncounting of wells or underestimation of leakage.
+Abandoned wells are one of the largest emitters of unmitigated methane globally, and the existing measurements of these emissions is often inaccurate, because of uncounting of wells or underestimation of leakage.
 Short term, Methane is one of the largest contributors to climate change, with 84 times greater impact than CO2 in 20 year periods.

 Hydraulic fracturing

 Hydraulic fracturing, also known as fracture treating or fracking, is the process of fracturing bedrock with pressurized liquids.
 This creates cracks in rock formations that allow natural gas, petroleum, and brine to flow more effortlessly.
 When hydraulic fracturing is done in the vicinity of an orphaned well it can cause breaches of poorly sealed or unsealed abandoned wells that possibly can contaminate local ecosystems.
 These orphaned wells can allow gas and oil to contaminate groundwater due to improper sealing.
 This may lead to ecological and environmental damages.

 Offshore hazards and contamination

 Wells driven in coastal westlands or offshore can become navigation hazards, that also quickly become environmental hazards.
-For example, in a number of areas off the coast of Luisiana, sea level rise and subsidencehas caused some of the wells that are in coastal wetlands to become part of waterways that would otherwise be navigable.
+For example, in a number of areas off the coast of Louisiana, sea level rise and subsidencehas caused some of the wells that are in coastal wetlands to become part of waterways that would otherwise be navigable.
 A 2025 report by NOLA.com, reported several have already caused accidents with small craft.

 Offshore wells in Texas have been shown to be leaking chemicals into important waterways for fishing and tourism.